-We’ve nurtured an inclusive work environment where you can just be yourself.
-A workplace where you can achieve the level of success you’re looking for.
+We’ve nurtured an inclusive work environment where we hope all of our people feel they can be themselves.
+A workplace where you have the opportunity to achieve your potential.
 Where you feel happy and motivated.
-And where you can play a hand in creating a better, more rewarding firm to be part of, regardless of your gender, sexual orientation, gender identity and expression, marital or civil partner status, race, religion or belief, colour, nationality, ethnic or national origin, disability, age or pregnancy.
+And where you can play a hand in creating a better, more rewarding firm to be part of.

 That’s why we’re proud to have been recognised by organisations such as Stonewall and the Social Mobility Foundation.
 And why we want to continue to achieve positive change for both our current colleagues and future generations.

-We’ve many colleagues who haven’t let disability or health problems hold them back.
-They act as role models for those joining our firm and who are experiencing similar challenges.
+We are committed to supporting anyone who is living and working with any form of physical, neuro or mental health condition, or supporting others to do so.
 It’s one of the reasons we were the first law firm to sign up to The Valuable 500, pledging our commitment to putting disability inclusion on our business leadership agenda.

-Our Disability and Wellbeing Group works closely with the HR team to ensure our workplace is easily accessible and accommodating for everyone.
+Our Disability and Wellbeing Group aims to create a culture of inclusion, to help remove barriers for employees with disabilities and promote an environment that support health and wellbeing for all, working closely with the HR team to ensure our workplace is easily accessible and accommodating for everyone.
 This includes making temporary adjustments for people with injuries, ill-health and those who are pregnant.
-As well as supporting people with physical disabilities, we work with colleagues who have less obvious issues, such as mental health problems.
+As well as supporting people with physical disabilities, we work with colleagues who have less obvious issues, such as neuro or mental health conditions.
 By highlighting the support available, we offer them and their families as much help as possible.

 Pinsent Masons is committed to recruiting and retaining the best talent, regardless of their disabilities or health conditions.
 As part of this, we are committed to offering an interview / assessment to disabled people who meet minimum criteria for the job whenever possible.
 However, there may be occasions where it is not practicable or appropriate to interview / assess all disabled people who meet the minimum criteria for the job.
 For example, in certain recruitment situations such as high-volume, seasonal and high-peak times, Pinsent Masons reserve the right to limit the overall numbers of interviews and assessments offered to both disabled people and non-disabled people.
 In these circumstances the firm will select for interview / assessment the candidates who best meet the minimum criteria for the job rather than all of those that meet the minimum criteria, as they would do for non-disabled applicants.